Muhammadasharmian/PaddleCoach/TASK_DIVISION.md

 #### Deliverables:
 1. Complete data model classes with all attributes and methods
-2. OpenCV-based ball tracking system using color detection (orange ball #fa8b32)
+2. YOLO-based ball tracking system using bettertrainedYolov11.pt (detects "ball" class)
 3. MP4 video processing pipeline for real-time and recorded match analysis
 4. ITrackingData interface for other components to consume
+5. Shot detection system based on pose keypoint analysis

 ---